Gabojago-Group/.github/profile/README.md

 # Gabojago-Group

-A small team of developers constantly moving forward to change the world.
+A group of developers moving forward to change the world.